I-chat/Room_space_allocator/README.md

 # Room_space_allocator
-Room_space_allocator is a python program that allocates room based on the different designations.
+Room_space_allocator is a python program that allocates room based on different designations.

 ## Introduction
 * **`Room_space_allocator`** is a Python command line program that allocates diffrent rooms to different persons based on their designation.